 An interesting feature was observed independently by Petersen in the 1930's and Jorge Stolfi in the 1990's, that a number of drawings in the pharmaceutical section of the MS are copies of herbal drawings in the MS (or vice versa).
 Some cases are very obvious and other less so.
 This still requires a more thorough analysis.

 Some highly interesting herbal identifications have been made, or attempted, by several people in recent years, and published in web sites and blogs (10).
 These are always subjective, but many are highly convincing.
 They have certainly changed my opinion of the Voynich MS herbal drawings, and I no longer believe that the Voynich MS primarily includes fantastic plants.
-In several cases, these (tentative) identifications coincided with the lists of Petersen and Ethel Voynich, demonstrating that these require more attention.
+In several cases, these (tentative) identifications coincided with the lists of Petersen and Ethel Voynich, which are presented here.

 Astronomical pages feature drawings of Sun and/or moon, and arrangements of stars.
 It is sometimes hard to draw a clear line between astronomical and cosmological pages (see below).
 The twelve astronomical pages which have illustrations of the zodiac are called astrological or zodiac pages.